 All members shall attend board/commission meetings on a regular basis.
-If any member misses more than three (3) consecutive meetings, or does not attend at least 75% of the meetings in one calendar year, he/she may be replaced at the discretion of the Board of Aldermen.
+If any member misses more than three (3) consecutive meetings, or does not attend at least 75% of the meetings in one calendar year, he/she may be replaced at the discretion of the Town Council.